Royal Netherlands Academy of Arts and Sciences: Members and organization

 Both departments have their own board.
 The departments, in turn, are divided into sections.
 The highest organ in the academy is the general meeting of members, the united meeting of both departments.
 The president was Frits van Oostrom until 1 May 2008, after which he was succeeded by Robbert Dijkgraaf.
 Both van Oostrom in his leaving address and Dijkgraaf in his inaugural address have voiced their worries about the low level of funding in science in the Netherlands compared to almost all other western countries.
-Later presidents were Hans Clevers, José van Dijck, Wim van Saarloos, Ineke Sluiter and Marileen Dogterom (2022).
+A list of presidents of the academy is as follows: